gravitee-io/gravitee-api-management/gravitee-apim-console-webui/docs/management-create-application.md

 , what is does, ...

 If relevant, you can set the domain used by your application (for instance `https://my-app.com`).
 It will help API publishers to properly configure access controls.
-If multiple domains are concerned, use the comma as a separator.
+TIP: You can set multiple domains separated by commas.